GitYVR/bepsi-pi/README.md

 Code that lives in the bepsi vending machine that does three things:

 - Listens to MATIC/DAI/USDC/USDT payments to `PAYMENT_ADDRESS`, on payment dispenses bepsi
-- Listens to an LNbits websockets, on payment dispenses bepsi
+- Listens to an LNbits websockets for Lightning payments, on payment dispenses bepsi
+- Listens to a BTCPay websockets for Ark payments, on payment dispenses bepsi
-- Listens to discord emoji reaction, on reaction dispenses bubbly
+- Listens to discord emoji reaction, on reaction dispenses bepsi

 This guide was written for Debian 12.